rickgennis/managebackups/src/managebackups.1.md

 **--relocate** [*newDir*]
 : Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups' files in a hardlink-aware way.
 The **--relocate** option handles all three of these.
 Use it in conjunction with **-p**.

+**--replicateto** [*targetDir*]
+: {FB} The replicate option makes a hardlink-aware copy (i.e. no appreciable additional storage) of the most recent backup of the specified (**-p**) profile to the targetDir.
+The copy is placed directly in targetDir with no year, month or day or subdirectories.
+The entire contents of targetDir are deleted before the copy begins.
+This is useful for when you want to store a copy of your faub-style backup in a cloud syncing service (Apple's iCloud Drive, Microsoft's OneDrive, etc) which intentionally do not follow symlinks and don't respect hardlinks.
+By replicating to a directory in one of your cloud synced services, you can gain off-site replication of a single backup.
+Because the cloud providers ignore hardlinks, storing your entire backup collection there would negate all the storage benefits of hardlinks.

 **--sched** [*hours*]
 : Schedule (via LaunchCtl on MacOS or cron on Linux) **managebackups** to run every *hours* hours with the "-K" option.
 If *hours* is 0 or 24 it's interpreted as once a day and will default to 00:15 in the morning.
 If set to run once a day **--schedhour** can be specified to use a different single hour. **--schedminute** can be used to specify a different minute offset. **--schedpath** can be used to specify an alternative location if **managebackups** isn't installed in /usr/local/bin.